digitalocean/navigators-guide/README.md

 # blueprint

-The idea is simple, but the challange is huge.
+The idea is simple, but the challenge is huge.